DenzylFontaine/rpgmg/README.md

 I suggest that the elements on the mobile layout be full-width.
 This will ensure a good layout on the narrowest mobile screens.

 Your HTML errors from my earlier evaluation still need to be corrected - but just take note of the errors and go forward from here.
 No need to spend any time making the corrections.

+### Milestone 2b Feedback
+Nice work.
+Take a look at the notes we went over below, and check in with me or Skyler this week.
+After some cleanup with your layout, you should be ready to deploy to ASO next week.

+Your Milestone 2b passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/)

+#### Edits &amp; Suggestions
+- Fix directory structure.
+Create an index.php file inside /public_html - this will be your home page.
+Create a directory called /artists/index.php
+- Download a placeholder image from pixabay for your carousel.
+Going forward, make sure the aspect ratio and size of all of the carousel images are the same.
+Ideally keep the images less than 500kb max
+- Use img-responsive bootstrap class on your product images.
+- Experiment adding an addition container inside columns for the products, and add the drop shadow and border styles to that.
+See snippet on Slack.
+- look at google.com/fonts
+- add a contact form